 The English term brand comes from the old Germanic word brennen, "to burn."
-From this, branding at first referred to the practice of burning the owner's distinctive symbol into the hides of animals.
+From this, branding was at first the practice of burning the owner's distinctive symbol into the hides of animals.
 As a result, animals carried a brand for life—indelible proof of ownership.
-In business today, of course, brandand branding are marketing terms.
+In business today, of course, brand and branding are marketing terms.
 Branding is essentially the process of "burning" an identity into companies, products and services, a process better known as building a brand identity.

 Brand owners know that brand identity is successfully established in customer minds when customers display an automatic reflex-like association linking the following together:

 - Attributes such as desirability, reliability, popularity, superior design, high quality, or exclusiveness.

 Companies pursue branding for themselves and their products because successful branding helps achieve several kinds of business objectives:

 - Firstly, successful branding enhances competitive advantage.
 The brand itself becomes one reason for choosing the firm's products over competing products.

 - Secondly, strong branding enables the firm to charge premium prices for its products.
 This branding benefit is brand equity.
 And brand equity, in turn, enables the firm to earn higher margins than competitors with weaker brands.

 - Thirdly, successful branding strengthens customer demand and customer loyalty.